lucasaa482/gitscrolls/CONTRIBUTING.md

 ## Code Review Culture

-Following Scroll III: Oracle of Love, our reviews:
+Following Scroll III: The Oracle's Testament of Devotion, our reviews:

 - **Start with appreciation**: What works well?
 - **Ask before assuming**: Seek to understand choices